MLHale/CYBR8950/README.md

 Go to [https://cybr-4580-8950.slack.com](https://cybr-4580-8950.slack.com) and use your unomaha email address to register an account.
 This will give you access to the course discussion and project collaboration spaces.
 Use the the general channel, your project channel, or private messages.
 I expect all project-related communication to live in your slack channel.
 If you need my attention please use the `@mlhale` syntax to get my attention.

+## Intro interest survey
+Please fill out the survey at: https://unomaha.az1.qualtrics.com/jfe/form/SV_1HsFEGLa9sTAnul so that Dr. Hale can best match you with your preferred project types.

 ## Tentative Class Schedule
 | Dates | Week | Activity|
 |-------|------|---------|